scipy-conference/scipy_proceedings/papers/rajeswari_sivakumar/00_sivakumar.rst

 operations to the matrix :math:`A`, to more efficiently solve the system.
-By finding the products of the of :math:`x` and :math:`b` with the one matrix resulting from the decomposition and the inverse of the other, we can solve the system of equations with significantly fewer operations. [rabanser2017] This can be generalized to machine learning applications where increased complexity of models, often result in exponential increases in number of computations.
+By finding the products of the of :math:`x` and :math:`b` with the one matrix resulting from the decomposition and the inverse of the other, we can solve the system of equations with significantly fewer operations [rabanser2017].
+This can be generalized to machine learning applications where increased complexity of models, often result in exponential increases in number of computations.
 This also affects the applications of new algorithms and pipelines, Those that